FLY FISH NOME, ALASKA

 $2000 is required to make a reservation.
 The balance is due by March 15 prior to your fishing trip.
 If making the reservation after March 15, the total trip cost is due to hold the reservation.
 Total trip cost minus a $500 cancellation fee from each person is refundable if the trip is cancelled prior to March 15.
 If cancelled after this date, no refund is available unless we can resell the week, and you will be responsible to pay the entire cost.

 This is a trip of a lifetime and a great deal of your hard earned money is being put down to reserve your spot.
 As illness, injury or other unforeseen events are unpredictable, we highly recommend travel insurance to protect your investment.
-New for 2018 we are offering our own in house trip cancellation insurance, or you may purchase one from a third party vendor.
+We offer our own in house trip cancellation insurance, or you may purchase one from a third party vendor.

 Twin Peaks Adventures Trip Cancellation Insurance